35 Best Things to Do in Cozumel Mexico in 2025

 Aside from beach beds, many Cozumel beach clubs and restaurants also offer fun water activities which are perfect for kids or adventurous adults.

-I’ve found the best beaches in Cozumel to be on the southwestern side of the island, where the waves are calmer, the beach area is more widespread, and there is little to no seaweed like on many of the other beaches in Riviera Maya.
+I’ve found the best beaches in Cozumel to be on the southwestern side of the island, where the waves are calmer and the beach area is more widespread.

 These are some of the most popular beach clubs in Cozumel which can be reached easily by taxi or rental car:

-- Mr. Sanchos Beach Club: This all-inclusive beach club experience is one of the best Cozumel water parks offering a wealth of activities in Cozumel like parasailing, jet skis, pools, a water park, and a swim-up bar along with classic beach loungers and cabanas.
-Plus, food and unlimited alcoholic drinks are included in the admission price.
+• Mr. Sanchos Beach Club: This all-inclusive beach club experience is one of the best Cozumel water parks offering a wealth of activities in Cozumel like parasailing, jet skis, pools, a water park, and a swim-up bar along with classic beach loungers and cabanas.
+Plus, food and unlimited alcoholic drinks are included in the Mr. Sanchos admission ticket.

 With its world-renowned coral reefs, scuba diving in Cozumel should not be missed for those that are scuba certified or want to be!